-It took almost an entire year of pressure via our e-campaign "Catching Illegals Down-Under" (see below) before the Australian Press Council finally issued a ruling, declaring it "incorrect reporting" when newspapers or magazines would label asylum-seekers who arrived 'unannounced' by boat on Australian shores.
+Using our e-campaign "Catching Illegals Down-Under", we pressured media outlets over the best part of a year before the Australian Press Council finally issued a ruling, declaring it to be "incorrect reporting" when newspapers or magazines would label asylum-seekers who arrive 'unannounced' by boat on Australian shores, "illegals".

 21 March 2009: Cleansing out the Internet you would never see - "[Communications Minister Stephen] Conroy's filter proposal represents the greatest assault on free speech and an open society in the country's history.
 By its very nature, it is categorical and self-concealing, far beyond the sleazy and capricious 'sedition' laws of the Howard government."